petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/collaboration-and-social-overview.md

 ![The Message Boards app is fantastic for facilitating discussions.](./collaboration-and-social-overview/images/01.png)

-To begin using the Message Board app to build a forum, see [Getting Started with Message Boards](./message-boards/user-guide/getting-started-with-message-boards.md).
+To begin using the Message Board app to build a forum, see [Message Boards](./message-boards.md).

 ## Wiki